rpapallas/illustrate.nvim/README.md

 With key bindings you define, you can:

-* Create new `.svg` files in the current working directory.
+* Create new `.svg` files in the current working directory and opening them in Inkscape / Adobe Illustrator.
-* Create new `.ai` (Adobe Illustrator) files in the current working directory.
+* Create new `.ai` (Adobe Illustrator) files in the current working directory and opening them in Inkscape / Adobe Illustrator.
-* Using [plenary](https://github.com/nvim-lua/plenary.nvim) let you search through the available documents in your current project and open them in Inkscape / Adobe Illustrator.
+* Using [telescope](https://github.com/nvim-telescope/telescope.nvim) you can search through the available `.svg` and `.ai` documents and open them in Inkscape / Adobe Illustrator.

 ## Contributions, feedback and requests

 Happy to accept contributions/pull requests to extend and improve this simple plugin.
-Also open to feedback and request, if you open a GitHub issue.
+Also open to feedback and requests for new features, if you open a GitHub issue.

 ## Other notes